Key Takeaways

 Consult an attorney.
 Get a legal opinion on whether the specific agreement is enforceable in your situation.

 In most cases, a lawyer's letter explaining Oklahoma law ends the matter.
 Employers who understand the law rarely pursue losing cases.
-If you're facing a non-compete threat, contact us for a free consultation to understand your rights and options.
+If you're facing a non-compete threat, contact an employment attorney for a free consultation to understand your rights and options.

 What If You're the Employer?